johnpfay/WakeVoter/README.md

 * On **Mac OS X**, if you get the error `OSError: Could not find libspatialindex_c library file` you may need to run `$ brew install spatialindex` to get rtree working properly.
 See this [GitHub issue](https://github.com/gboeing/osmnx/issues/45)

+* On **Ubuntu 18.04**, if you get the missing libspatial error, `$ apt install libspatialindex-c4v5 libspatialindex-dev libspatialindex4v5` or just `apt install python3-rtree` and it will pull those in as dependencies.

 ## Data